Welcome to today's edition of the Rush 24-7 podcast.

 This alderman in Chicago in this story sounds mad.

-He sounds mad that people are enjoying bottled water, but he's got a 217 million dollar budget deficit, and he claims it's now the fault of the people to buy bottled water because they're not paying enough tax.
+He sounds mad that people are enjoying bottled water, but he's got a $217 million budget deficit, and he claims it's now the fault of the people to buy bottled water because they're not paying enough tax.

-And uh bet you in Chicago there are plenty of people saying, Yeah, soak them.
+And I'll bet you in Chicago, there are plenty of people saying, yeah, soak them.

-Soak them, they're polluting the environment, a bunch of elitists just drinking out of a tap like I do.
+A bunch of elitists just drinking out of the tap like I do.

 And that's how these bureaucrats and government people survive.